 I teach a lot of younger students, so I use active Spanish games in every class.
 Camino de colores is a Spanish color game that gets kids up and running.
 It is not a competition, but it is lots of fun!
 You can find a similar physical education game on many websites.
 For example, there is a description on PhysedGames.

 This is a no-prep game, and all you need to play are color spots of some type.
-I use foamy flowers or squares, but anything will work as long as it is big enough to see from a distance.
-You need several of each color.
+I use foamy flowers or squares, but anything will work as long as it is big enough to see from a distance (construction paper, paper plates, hand towels, etc.) You need several of each color.